Part V: Ethical Considerations

 Practice C is parenting.

 All three are domestication.
 All three use the techniques described in this book.
-All three would be described, by their practitioners, as beneficial to their subjects.
-All three would be described, by their critics, as systems of control.
+All three would be described by their practitioners as beneficial, and by their critics as systems of control.

 The Universality Problem

 The comparison above is not a gotcha.
-It is not designed to make you feel foolish for accepting some domestications and rejecting others.
 The distinctions you draw — between education and manipulation, between parenting and control, between platform design and exploitation — are real distinctions.
-They matter.
 Context matters.
 Intent matters.
-The degree and kind of dependency matters.
-The availability of exit matters.
-The distribution of benefit matters.
+Exit matters.

-But — and this is the uncomfortable insight that the comparison forces — the techniques do not change across domains.
+But the techniques do not change across domains.
 The variable reinforcement schedule is the same whether it’s in a classroom, a social media feed, or a slot machine.
-The dependency creation follows the same Delegation Cascade whether it’s a parent doing too much for a child or a platform doing too much for a user.
 The territorial control from Chapter 8 describes a school building, an office, a home, and an app with equal accuracy.

 The techniques are universal.
 The ethics are contextual.

-This is not a comfortable observation.
-It means that the ethical status of domestication is not a property of the domestication itself but a property of the story told about it.
-And stories, as this book has demonstrated exhaustively, are editable, revisable, and subject to the narrative hunger of whoever is telling them.
+The ethical status of domestication is not a property of the domestication itself but a property of the story told about it.
+And stories, as this book has demonstrated, are subject to the narrative hunger of whoever is telling them.

 Warning: The universality of domestication techniques does not mean that all domestications are equivalent.
 The teacher who uses behavioral modification to help a child learn to read and the algorithm that uses behavioral modification to keep an adult scrolling at 2 AM are not doing the same thing in any morally meaningful sense, even though the underlying mechanism is identical.
 The difference is in the intent, the consent, the benefit distribution, and the exit options.
 These differences matter enormously.
-But they are differences of context, not of kind — which means they are subject to the specific Russell Conjugation applied by whoever is making the case.
-The teacher who is “inspiring a love of learning” and the algorithm that is “connecting people with content they enjoy” are using different conjugations to describe the same structural relationship.
-Whether the conjugation difference maps onto a genuine moral difference is the question this book cannot answer — because the book, having spent thirteen chapters demonstrating the power of framing, has thoroughly undermined its own authority to determine which frame is correct.
+But they are differences of context, not of kind.

 Plot Twist: Are You the Domesticated One?